dhellmann/pymotw-3/source/random/index.rst

 The *triangular* distribution is used as an approximate distribution for small sample sizes.
-The "curve" of a triangular distribution has low points at known minimum and maximum values, and a high point at and the mode, which is estimated based on a "most likely" outcome (reflected by the mode argument to ``triangular()``).
+The "curve" of a triangular distribution has low points at known minimum and maximum values, and a high point at the mode, which is estimated based on a "most likely" outcome (reflected by the mode argument to ``triangular()``).

 Exponential